One Tree Hill season 6

 The sixth season of One Tree Hill, an American television series, began on September 1, 2008, and concluded on May 18, 2009, with a total of 24 episodes.
 This is the third season to air on The CW television network.
 The season's seventh episode, "Messin' with the Kid" achieved a series high in Adults 18–34 with a 2.7 rating.

-Season six is the final season for original cast members Chad Michael Murray and Hilarie Burton.
+Season six is the final season for original main cast members Chad Michael Murray and Hilarie Burton.
 Their characters, Lucas and Peyton, leave Tree Hill with their newborn baby in the finale.

-Overview

-Season 6 begins by revealing the woman Lucas proposed to over the phone.
-Peyton is faced with difficult decision regarding her health.
-Nathan tries to make a comeback in basketball, Haley has to make a decision involving her career, Brooke takes in a young girl named Sam and deals with being attacked in her own store, and Dan spends time with Jamie as he waits on a heart transplant.
-Meanwhile, a movie producer named Julian Baker comes to Tree Hill and wants to make Lucas's book into a movie.
+Chad Michael Murray would later make a guest appearance in the Season 9 episode "Last Known Surroundings".